Terry Camilleri: Biography

-Camilleri was born in Malta, and made his feature film debut in Peter Weir's 1974 film The Cars That Ate Paris.
-He appeared in the 1983 sequel film Superman III.
-He also made a cameo appearance in Weir's The Truman Show.
+Camilleri was born in British Malta, and made his feature film debut in Peter Weir's 1974 film The Cars That Ate Paris.
+He appeared in the 1983 film Superman III.
+He also had a small role in Weir's The Truman Show.

-Other appearances include as Special Branch police officer Hemmings in the science fiction film Incident at Raven's Gate.
+Other appearances include as Special Branch Investigator Hemmings in the science fiction film Incident at Raven's Gate.

 In 2003, he appeared in the American film Hey DJ.

 In 2006, as part of the World Cup campaign in Australia, Camilleri played the character of "History", an 800-year-old orc-like creature for the Nike "Stuff History" advertisements, which is part of Nike's soccer Joga Bonito adverts.

 In 2009, Camilleri appeared as a cashier in the science fiction-thriller film Knowing.

 In 2015, Camilleri co-starred in the family film Oddball.